naaadarrr/strava-ride-insights/README.md

+> Note: VITE_STRAVA_CLIENT_SECRET will exposed and should not be used in production.
+We are working on a solution.

 # Strava Ride Insights

 A web application that provides insights and visualization for your Strava activities.
 Built with React, TypeScript, and Vite.